utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

       - target adjust info
   ```

-- Info Cell
+- **SPV Info Cell**

-  This cell is used to store the basic information of current Bitcoin SPV
+  The SPV info cell stores the basic information of the current Bitcoin SPV instance, such as `tip_ client_cell_id`.
+Each Bitcoin SPV
-  instance.
-Such as the ID of the tip client cell.

-  Each Bitcoin SPV instance should contain only 1 info cell.
+  instance contains only one SPV info cell.

   ```yaml
   Info Cell: